RiseCraft-Network/UltraCustomizerWiki/4-Addons/13-UltraPermissions.md

 ## UltraPermissions
 **By: EazyFTW**
-The UltraPermissions addon gives you the ability to create/delete groups and permissions fro UltraPermissions
+The UltraPermissions addon gives you the ability to create/delete groups and permissions for UltraPermissions
 <br>

 **`NOTE:` This addon requires UltraPermissions to load!**